Murder trial of O. J. Simpson

 Simpson was represented by a high-profile defense team, referred to as the "Dream Team", initially led by Robert Shapiro and subsequently directed by Johnnie Cochran.
-The team included F. Lee Bailey, Alan Dershowitz, Robert Kardashian, Shawn Holley, Carl E. Douglas, and Gerald Uelmen.
+The team included F. Lee Bailey, Alan Dershowitz, Robert Kardashian, Shawn Holley, Carl E. Douglas, Barry Scheck, and Gerald Uelmen.
 Simpson was also instrumental in his own defense.
 While Deputy District Attorneys Marcia Clark, William Hodgman, and Christopher Darden believed they had a strong case, the defense team persuaded the jury there was reasonable doubt concerning the DNA evidence.
 They contended the blood sample had been mishandled by lab scientists and that the case had been tainted by LAPD misconduct related to racism and incompetence.
 The use of DNA evidence in trials was relatively new, and many laypersons did not understand how to evaluate it.

 The trial was considered significant for the wide division in reaction to the verdict.
 Observers' opinions of the verdict were largely related to their ethnicity; the media dubbed this the "racial gap".
 A poll of Los Angeles County residents showed most African Americans thought the "not guilty" verdict was justified while most White respondents thought it was a racially motivated jury nullification by the mostly African-American jury.
 Polling in later years showed the gap had narrowed since the trial; more than half of polled Black respondents expressed the belief that Simpson was guilty.
 In 2017, three jurors who acquitted Simpson said they would still vote to acquit, while one said he would convict.

 After the trial, Goldman's father filed a civil suit against Simpson.
 In 1997, the jury unanimously found Simpson responsible for the deaths of Goldman and Brown.
 The Goldman family was awarded damages totaling $34 million ($ million adjusted for inflation), but as of 2024 have received a small portion of that.

 Murders and Simpson's arrest

 Brown met Simpson in 1977 when she was 18 and working as a waitress.
 Simpson and Brown married on February 2, 1985 and had two children together.
 Their marriage was described as involving domestic violence, with Brown writing that Simpson had beaten her on multiple occasions.

-On June 12, 1994, Brown and Goldman were murdered outside Brown's condominium.
-Simpson was charged with the murders and after failing to turn himself in to police on June 17, he became a fugitive.
-A low-speed chase was broadcast live on television as Simpson fled in his white Ford Bronco SUV with friend Al Cowlings before surrendering to authorities at his Brentwood estate.
+On June 12, 1994, Brown and Goldman were murdered outside Brown's condominium, 875 South Bundy Drive.
+Simpson was charged with the murders and after failing to turn himself in to the police on June 17, he became a fugitive.
+A low-speed chase was broadcast live on television as Simpson fled in Cowlings’ white Ford Bronco SUV with friend Al Cowlings before surrendering to authorities at his Brentwood estate.